robvanuden/web/source/getting-started.md

 _Support for dotnet CLI is currently in progress._

-We prepared setup scripts for [PowerShell](https://nuke.build/powershell) and [Bash](https://nuke.build/bash) to help you with the initial step of creating proper build scripts.
+We prepared setup scripts for [PowerShell](https://nuke.build/powershell) and [Bash](https://nuke.build/bash) to help setting up the environment for you.
 During execution you'll be asked to provide the following information:

 - Solution file selection (if multiple exist)
 - Download URL for _nuget.exe_ (default: latest from nuget.org)